jive-vlbi/etransfer/README.md

 To quickly fix your build simply remove the `-D_GNU_SOURCE -U_GNU_SOURCE` from the `BASEOPT=` list of compilation options in the `Makefile`.

-Thanks to @AarÃnG for reporting this.
+Thanks to @Aarï¿½nG for reporting this.

 ## GCC9 / CentOS7 build problems